 With this is mind, it seems that fashion is one of the few industries where licensing for designs virtually does not exist.
 If Nasty Gal blatantly copies a Cushnie et Ochs design, the original designers do not see a penny from the fast fashion brand.
 This is because most copying, or designs piracy as we call it, while objectively lazy and arguably unethical, is legal.

-Put simply, while the prints themselves appear on useful articles (something copyright law doesn't really cater to), there is an exception: protection via the Pictorial, Sculptural or Graphic works category.
+Put simply, the prints, themselves, that appear on useful articles (something copyright law doesn't really cater to), fall within an exception of sorts: They are protected via the Pictorial, Sculptural or Graphic works category.
 If the print can be "separated" from the utilitarian aspects of the article, then that print may be protected.

 What does this mean for Katrantzou and the many other designers who show original prints that are quite obviously separable from the bare bones of a garment or accessory?
 It means that the print is protected by copyright law and thus, may not be reproduced in its entirety or reproduced as a derivative work (a subsequent work that is based upon the original work) by anyone other than the copyright holder.

 This is where licensing comes in.
 A copyright holder may authorize another party to use its copyright-protected creations.
-For instance, designer Stella McCartney teamed up with Disney for a Maleficent-themed collection, which included imagery that is the property of Disney, but which McCartney was authorized to use.
-(I am not familiar with the terms of that deal beyond McCartney's limited right to use the Disney-owned IP).
+For instance, Coach teamed up with Disney for a Mickey Mouse-themed collection not too long ago.
+The collection included imagery that is the property of Disney, but which Coach was authorized to use.

-Conversely, there are the graphic designs that appear on Jimbo Phillips skateboards (one of which is pictured below, right).
-As we have come to learn, Jeremy Scott was not authorized to use Phillips' prints and as a result, once Scott showed his Fall/Winter 2013 collection, complete with images almost exactly the same as Phillips', the graphic artist filed suit against the designer for copyright infringement.
+Conversely, there were the graphic designs that appear on Jimbo Phillips skateboards (one of which is pictured below, right).
+Jeremy Scott was not authorized to use Phillips' prints and as a result, once Scott showed his Fall/Winter 2013 collection, complete with images almost exactly the same as Phillips', the graphic artist filed suit against the designer for copyright infringement.
 The two ultimately settled the case before trial, and herein lies the interesting part.

 In most instances, the copyright holder sues for monetary damages, and so, we have a bit of an unconventional licensing system, albeit a short one, because not only does the copyright holder want damages, he also wants the court to order an injunction prohibiting the infringing party from selling or continuing to sell any of the goods at issue.